davewilsonxyz/RevitAPI/README.md

 #### Addin ideas
 What are the solutions to the problems around data on HS2

 Parameter checker.
 Identify missing parameters in the file and add them?
-Might be complicated with the type etc. Host the parameter file on git and have the check against that.
+Might be complicated with the type etc. Host the parameter file on github and have the check against that.
+Allows for constant updates.
+Also make use the end user is in control of what is happening.

-MDC tool but in a addin.
-Need to have all of the parameters finalised but could maybe do this as a text file.

 MPDT fully online.
+Allows for changes to the data requirements in one place.
+MPDT fully documented with the parameters that its missing.

+MDC tool but in the online MPDT or maybe one for Revit.
+Should be easy with the checking file.
+Need to have all of the parameters finalised but could maybe do this using existing text files.